-A Tool for Diagnosis
+A tool for diagnosis

 An injection can help locate the source of pain.
 Also called a selective nerve block or a selective epidural, it numbs the roots of specific nerves.
-The effect lasts only briefly.
-But if you feel relief, it may indicate the source of the pain.
+The effect lasts only briefly, but if you feel relief, it may indicate the source of the pain.
 If you feel no relief, it may mean that the pain's source is at another level in your spine.
 Or it may mean that something other than inflammation is causing the pain.
 Injection results also may be used to help plan back surgery, if needed.

 Here are some risks of lumbar epidural: